ninegua/reversi/docs/index.md

 |?(null)      |Some(None)   |[[]]         |
 |null         |None         |[]           |

-Candid is very powerful, although on the surface it may sound a lot like Protocolbuf, or JSON, so why re-inventing the wheel?
-But there are very good reasons that go beyond what is covered here, and I encourage people who are interested in this topic to read the [Candid Spec].
+Candid is very powerful, although on the surface it may sound a lot like Protocolbuf, or JSON.
+So why re-inventing the wheel?
+There are very good reasons besides what is covered here, and I encourage people who are interested in this topic to read the [Candid Spec].

 ## Synchronize game state with backend